dan-fritchman/Thesis/content.md

 Notably, the benefits afforded by the 80s-era HDLs accrue to digital circuits, but largely fail to aid analog ones.
 Analog circuits escape the logical verification paradigm, and instead rely on the circuit-level concepts such as the solutions to Kirchoff's laws for verification.
 Moreover, analog circuits have escaped the productivity gains of the automatic layout-compilation pipeline, for reasons covered in detail in later sections of this manuscript.

 Analog and custom circuits have accordingly long been acknowledged as a bottleneck in the IC design process.
 In the author's anecdotal experience, analog efforts tend to produce (notably crude) designer productivity metrics (e.g. transistor-count per designer-month) on the order of 100-1000x lower than their digital peers.
 This may be, and in the author's opinion is likely to be, the bottleneck to the post-Moore era.
-Many other research efforts, including many substantial sources of inspriation here, endeavor to further raise the productivity and abstraction-level of the digital flow.
+Many other research efforts, including many substantial sources of inspiration here, endeavor to further raise the productivity and abstraction-level of the digital flow.
 This work focuses on analog and custom circuits.

 ## The Likely Role of Open Source

 The period during which this work was completed (2020-23) corresponded to something of a renaissance in open source activity in the silicon field.
 Ironically IC EDA (and particularly its outpost here at Berkeley) were pioneers in open-source distribution, particularly that for industrial-grade applications.
 SPICE [@vladimirescu1980simulation] serves as a prime example.
-The many branches of SPICE's family tree have since largely been absorped into various commercial and in-house products dotting the IC industry.
+The many branches of SPICE's family tree have since largely been absorbed into various commercial and in-house products dotting the IC industry.
 Open-source then slowly disappeared from the IC field's common set of practices.

 We note that three related, relevant quantities can in principle be distributed in open-source form: